 Aldactone (spironolactone) may increase blood potassium, which can be a life-threatening situation.
 Therefore, blood potassium should be monitored with a blood test periodically.

-New Treatment Approach For Patients With PCOS
+My Holistic Approach For Patients With PCOS

 Now we understand that insulin resistance is the root cause of Polycystic Ovary Syndrome.
 Therefore, treatment must target reducing insulin resistance.
+Here is an outline of my treatment approach to PCOS:

-2. Exercise
+Exercise

-3. Medications
+Medications

-A. Metformin( Glucophage).
+A. Metformin( Glucophage)

-Metformin reduces insulin resistance.
+One of the two drugs that can reduce Insulin resistance, is metformin.
 Metformin has been shown to be effective in treating Polycystic Ovary Syndrome and also appears to reduce the risk for prediabetes, diabetes, and heart attack.

 In one study, 6 months of Metformin therapy was effective in reducing weight, triglycerides, blood pressure and insulin level.
 Several other studies have confirmed the beneficial effects of Metformin in reducing testosterone level, normalizing menses and improving fertility in women with PCO syndrome.